Knife Maker's Mark for Jay Fisher Knives

 The most used knives reside in the kitchen.

 There is a difference between cleaning in warm soapy water by hand and power dishwashing.
 Kydex is a thermoforming plastic, that is, as it warms up it gets soft and starts to get flexible.
 That is how the kydex is formed around the knife, creating a custom fit, which is adjustable somewhat by spot heating and reforming if the knife happens to loosen in the sheath.
 Usually, in a sheath that does not have a locking mechanism, the area that is held or clamped by the kydex is the bolster area, which is very similar to the way leather holds a knife in most sheaths, by squeezing around the bolster.
 Now, what effect heating to above 200° F might have is to soften the kydex, and then it will either try to return to its manufactured form (flat) or swell and cause wrinkles where the screws are holding it against the welts.
 So this would be a problem, and I don't recommend power dishwashing, ever.
 If you're washing by hand, and the water temp is below 150° F, and you didn't let the sheath soak for more than a minute or two, I can't see why that wouldn't be all right.
-Most military users rinse the sheath by dipping in a rinse tank along with other gear to wash, and let drain.
+Most military users rinse the sheath by dipping in a rinse tank along with other gear to wash, and let drain and air dry, or blowing it out with light pressure compressed air.

 Beyond that, and much more important, is the adhesive bond.
 The whole sheath is secured together by two means, mechanical and adhesive.
 The mechanical strength is derived from either Chicago screws or rivets through two layers of kydex and sometimes through the aluminum or kydex welts.
 The adhesive strength is derived from waterproof industrial grade contact cement, which cements together both layers on both sides of the sheath (that's four layers) and bonds the kydex to the welts, and sometimes secures 2-3 aluminum or kydex welt layers to each other.
 This will NOT take repeated high temperature cleaners and washings.
 Sorry, it will eventually degrade.